Naval Architecture Major Information

 Here is a PowerPoint Brief describing the major.
 It has a number of video clips and may take awhile to download.

 What do our students do?
-Take this link to Professor Miller's projects webpage to see pictures and read descriptions of some of the students and projects he has worked with!
+We refer to the Professor Miller projects webpage to see pictures and read descriptions of some of the students and projects he has worked with!

 In addition to the in-class activities described in the handouts, each year all the naval architecture students and the faculty take a field trip together to experience some unique aspect of the ship design and shipbuilding industry.
 Past trips have included the high tech research facilities at the David Taylor Research Center in Carderock, MD, the immense ship design and shipbuilding facilities of Newport News Shipbuilding (now Northrup Grumman) in Virginia, an amphibious landing group (with Mk Vs, PCs, LCUs and land vehicles), working in the unique world of buoy tending, The Coast Guard shipyard in Baltimore, the USS Constellation, and other fascinating places.